-Overheating Breast Milk Results in Nutrient Loss
+Overheating Breastmilk Results in Nutrient Loss

-The ideal drinking temperature for baby's bottle is body temperature, 98.6 F / 37 C, or less.
-However, attention to temperature is also important for breast milk itself as it contains a phenomenal array of beneficial factors including biologically active nutrients such as enzymes and probiotics, immune factors (such as IgG and IgM antibodies and immunoglobulin A), complex growth factors, and hormones.
+The ideal drinking temperature for a baby's bottle will match that of your body, 98.6F/37C or less.
+So it is essential to pay close attention to your warming process, especially regarding breastmilk.
+As a living substance, breastmilk includes an incredible array of beneficial nutrients, like enzymes and probiotics, immune factors (such as IgG and IgM antibodies and immunoglobulin A), complex growth factors, and hormones.

 Overheating is Possible at Maximum Settings

-We were again impressed with the Best Value Award winner, the Chicco NaturalFit Two-in-One, which consistently heated to safe temperatures that neither were scalding nor to the point of degrading breastmilk.
-Its performance in our basic test, as well as the maximum settings test, gives us confidence in the product.
+Once again, we were impressed with the Chicco Natural Fit, which consistently heats to safe temperatures that are neither scalding nor degrade breastmilk.
+Its performance in our basic test and the maximum settings test show consistency and less chance of error.